YunjunWang/Simple-Servers/README.md

 # Simple-Servers
-simple servers project done for a home test
+simple servers maven project done for a home test

 todo list:
 1. read and synch data from an xml / json file